PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 # Which steps+MLP layers impact which use cases?
 If we ablate an MLP layer in a step, and the loss does not increase, then that MLP layer is **not** used by the algorithm, and can be excluded from further analysis.
-With 2 layers, we find:

 CoLab Part 10C does this analysis and for 2 layers finds that the addition algorithm does not use the MLPs in steps 0 to 7 inclusive, and also does not use the last (17th) step.

 # Which steps+heads/MLPs impact which answer digits summarised?
-CoLan Part 10B works out which steps are used in the models calculations For each useful step, Parts 10C and 10D ablate one attention head and one MLP at a time and record the impact on loss..
+CoLab Part 10B works out which steps are used in the models calculations For each useful step, Parts 10C and 10D ablate one attention head and one MLP at a time and record the impact on loss.
 Part 10E combines this information together into the below summary.
 A non-zero number means that when the cell is ablated, the model produces this percentage of bad answers (and so the cell is necessary for accurate answers.)